red-star25/medichain-main/README.md

 # MediChain - Decentralized Health Record Management System

 ## Team Members

 1. Anuj Chandrakant More - 884437708 - anuj.more@csu.fullerton.edu - [GitHub](https://github.com/OfficialAnujMore)
 2. Dhruv Jitendrabhai Nakum - 807483318 - dhruvnakum@csu.fullerton.edu - [GitHub](https://github.com/red-star25)
 3. Ishan Jawade - 885186304 - ishanjawade@csu.fullerton.edu - [GitHub](https://github.com/IshanJawade)

 ## Why We Chose This Topic

-Our team wanted to explore a meaningful real-world application of blockchain beyond finance.
+Our team wanted to explore a meaningful real-world application of blockchain beyond.
 The healthcare industry faces persistent challenges in securely managing and sharing patient data across multiple entities such as hospitals, clinics, and insurance providers.
 Traditional systems are centralized, creating risks of data breaches, limited interoperability, and lack of transparency for patients.

 We chose this topic because blockchain technology offers a transparent, tamper-proof, and decentralized way to address these issues.
 By building MediChain, we aim to create a solution where patients regain ownership of their health records and can grant or revoke access through smart contracts.
 This idea aligns with our interest in blockchain for social impact, data privacy, and secure digital ecosystems.